spencertipping/ni/doc/ni_by_example_2.md

 # `ni` by Example, Chapter 2 (alpha release)

 Welcome to the second part of the tutorial.
-At this point, you should be familiar with fundamental row and column operations; sorting; basic Perl operations; file I/O and comopression; and some basic principles of `ni` style.
+At this point, you should be familiar with fundamental row and column operations; sorting; basic Perl operations; file I/O and compression; and some basic principles of `ni` style.
 Before continuing, it's advisable to read over the first part of the horribly misnamed [cheatsheet](cheatsheet.md) to see some of the operations that were glossed over.

 The key concept that we will cover (and really, the key to `ni`'s power) is the ability of `ni` to package itself and execute in-memory on remote machines.
 To that end, we will explain the use of `ni` on local Docker instances; over `ssh` on remote machines, and how to use `ni` to write simple and powerful Hadoop Streaming jobs.